garrandall/popular-music-data/tracks/grind-with-me-pretty-ricky.md

 (Step 1)  ya kissisng on me
 (Step 2)  girl I'm caressing your body
 (Step 3)  now I'm licking off the whip cream
-(Step 4)  and oooh you're grinding on me
+(Step 4)  and ohou're grinding on me

 Baby, grind on me, relax your mind, take your time on me